 First full day on the CDT?
 Success (except for the blisters).

-CDT DAY 3: First Encounters
+Day 3: First Encounters

 We get started a bit later today and by the time we are walking, we see an unidentified hiker (or maybe just some lost dude) approaching from the south.

 Despite it being only our second full day on the trail and there being no reason to feel in competition, we decide not to wait around to find out who it is since they’ll probably (definitely) be stopping at the water cache.
-Anyway, if he’s are catching us now, he’ll definitely catch us again later.
+Anyway, if he’s catching us now, he’ll catch us again later.

 This morning the trail marches us through sand as we continue to be guided by CDT posts.
-The trail itself isn’t necessarily well-defined (you mostly just pick the path of least resistance through the low-growing shrubbery), but the posts are well spaced and easy to see.
+The trail itself isn’t necessarily well-defined (you mostly just pick the path of least resistance through the low-growing shrubbery), but the posts are well-spaced and easy to see.

-An hour of hiking in the hot morning sun and my body has decided that it’s time for a movement of the bowels.
+After an hour of hiking in the hot morning sun my body has decided that it’s time for a movement of the bowels.
 This is something I’ve gotten used to in the outdoors, but in the New Mexico Bootheel, you have few options when it comes to cover (a problem not usually encountered off trail).
 I manage to find a small rise to duck behind, but my head remains periscoping on a swivel to greet whoever happens past.

 A warning to you readers and/or would-be CDT hikers, if you are disturbed by this recounting of my morning poop, then you have another thing coming.
 Best jump ship now.

-Today’s hotter than yesterday and after hiking for what I guess to be about ten miles in 94°F / 34°C heat and not seeing either of my two hiking partners, I decide to wait for them at the next water source – a solar-powered windmill just off trail.
+Today’s hotter than yesterday and after hiking for what I guess to be about ten miles in 94°F / 34°C heat and not seeing either of my two hiking partners, I decide to wait for them at the next water source – a solar-powered windmill just off the trail.

 Thirty minutes later, Numskull and Dirty Bird say goodbye and continue north.
 Not long after, I decide to do the same.
 Just as I am getting ready to go, Appa shows up – followed by Moist a few minutes later.
 After filling up their bottles, we continue on our way – a happy family once more.
 Our goal for tonight is at least cache three (most of the hiking/stopping/camping in the Bootheel revolves around water sources).